HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

 3. Eliminate the first column using an elimination matrix $E^1_b$ acting on the left.
 4. Eliminate the first row using a transposed elimination matrix $E^{1t}_c$ acting on the right.
 5. The reduced matrix has block-diagonal form $A = p \vsum B$.
-Recursively we can assume that we have a factorization for $B$ that can be easily be extended to a factorization of the reduced $A$.
+Recursively we can assume that we have a decomposition for $B$ that can be easily be extended to a decomposition of the reduced $A$.
-6. To arrive at a factorization of the original matrix from here, we exploit the fact that that for an elimination matrix $E$ and a permutation matrix $P$, we have $E P = P' E'$ for another elimination matrix $E'$ and permutation matrix $P'$.
+6. To arrive at a decomposition of the original matrix from here, we exploit the fact that that for an elimination matrix $E$ and a permutation matrix $P$, we have $E P = P' E'$ for another elimination matrix $E'$ and permutation matrix $P'$.

 FIN.

+**Complexity.** For a square matrix the presented algorithm requires $2/3 n^3 = 0.66 n^3$ floating
+point operations [Golub1983, p.132].
+The global search for a pivot element involves a significant overhead of $O(n^3)$ comparisons.

-**Discussion** The described algorithm computes a rank decomposition under exact arithmetic and straight forward and allows efficient implementation.
+**Discussion.** The described algorithm computes a rank decomposition under exact arithmetic and straight forward and allows efficient implementation.

 By choosing the largest element in the matrix as pivot, obvious error amplifications are avoided.